Skip the wait and schedule your ER Reservation in under 2 mins! Text ‘ER Now’ to (973) 397-5860 to schedule.

-We do all we can, every day, to ensure that women are screened with annual mammography.
-But, in October- Breast Cancer Awareness Month, this is a topic that comes to mind even more frequently.
+We do everything we can, every day, to ensure that women are screened for breast cancer with annual mammography.
+However, during October, Breast Cancer Awareness Month, this topic comes to mind even more frequently.

-While there are many choices for a mammography in the Greater Newark area, few offer the type of comprehensive breast care available at Saint Michael’s Medical Center.
+While there are many options for mammography in the Greater Newark area, few offer the comprehensive breast care available at Saint Michael’s Medical Center.

 “We have a comprehensive program to address all of our patients’ breast cancer needs,” said Dr. Nadine Pappas, a breast surgeon who heads the Breast Imaging Center at Saint Michael’s.
 “It’s a very multidisciplinary approach to breast cancer.”

-Dr. Pappas works with a team of radiologists, pathologists, and medical, surgical and radiation oncologists, along with nurse navigators.
-Together, they help guide patients through diagnosis, treatment and recovery.
+Dr. Pappas collaborates with a team of radiologists, pathologists, medical, surgical, and radiation oncologists, as well as nurse navigators.
+Together, they help guide patients through diagnosis, treatment, and recovery.

-After skin cancer, breast cancer is the most common cancer in women in the U.S. and is the second leading cause of death (behind heart disease), according to the American Cancer Society.
+After skin cancer, breast cancer is the most common cancer in women in the U.S..
+It is the second leading cause of death (behind heart disease), according to the American Cancer Society.

-Pappas said it is particularly important for women to get routine mammograms after they are 40 years old.
+Pappas said women must undergo routine mammograms starting at 40 years old.
 The American Cancer Society recommends that all women over the age of 40 have regular breast exams and mammograms.
 The frequency of such examinations and the specific age at which screenings should begin depend on an individual’s risk factors for breast cancer, such as personal and family medical history.

-Where you are screened is important.
+Where you are screened is essential.
 Not all mammograms are equal.
-Saint Michael’s has state-of-the art mammography equipment, ensuring that women receive high-quality imaging that can detect cancer at its earliest stage.
+Saint Michael’s has state-of-the-art mammography equipment, ensuring that women receive high-quality imaging that can detect cancer at its earliest stage.

 Dr. Pappas said many women have put off getting a mammography because of the pandemic and are being diagnosed later in the course of the disease.
 When breast cancer is detected early, the results of treatment are significantly better.